xaya/xaya_tutorials/Regtestnet.md

 During development you'll need to interact with the XAYA blockchain.
 However, using real CHI is expensive and permanent on the blockchain.
 Using testnet is a much better option, but you will still need to mine testnet CHI to use as testnet mimics mainnet, including how mining is done.

 Regtestnet is a better solution for developers looking to put their games and apps on the XAYA blockchain.
-It is a private network with no peers and you can mine new blocks at will.
+It is a private network where no peers are needed and you can mine new blocks at will.

 ## What is Regtestnet?

-Regtestnet is a private blockchain with no peers.
+Regtestnet is a private blockchain where no peers are needed.
 It is entirely separate from mainnet and testnet, and you can mine blocks whenever you wish.

 Regtestnet is also called: